-After the new right to data portability in the GDPR, the right to be forgotten, a.k.a. right to erasure, proves to be the hardest data subject right to operationalize and even the second most difficult GDPR obligation in practice overall as the IAPP-EY Annual Privacy Governance Report 2017 showed.
+After the new right to data portability in the General Data Protection Regulation (GDPR), the right to be forgotten, a.k.a. right to erasure, proves to be the hardest data subject right to operationalize and even the second most difficult GDPR obligation in practice overall as the IAPP-EY Annual Privacy Governance Report 2017 showed.

 The notion of the right to be forgotten isn’t new.
 And so isn’t the principle.
 Just ask Google (among others).
 You undoubtedly already conducted a search query somewhere in Europe to read “Some results may have been removed under data protection law in Europe” with a link to a page explaining why this is the case.